 Don’t forget the drinks

-Drinks are a fantastic way that older adults can get more calories in their diet without getting filled up on food.
+Drinks are a fantastic way for older adults to get more calories in their diet without getting filled up on food.
 Smoothies or milkshakes can be consumed between meals, and there are a variety of ways to up the number of calories while still keeping them healthy and tasty.

 Meal replacement drinks or nutritional supplement beverages can also be a good way to get in some extra calories and protein between meals.
-As many seniors have a reduced appetite, drinks like these are great ways to boost calorie intake without having to eat a full meal.
-While they usually won’t contain as many calories as a full meal, drinking them between meals can still be very beneficial for seniors looking to put on weight.
-They’re pre-prepared in bottles and easy to drink, so consuming them requires basically no effort.
+Drinks like these are a great way for seniors to boost calorie intake without eating a filling meal.
+While these beverages usually won’t contain as many calories as a full meal, they can be consumed between meals to benefit seniors looking to put on weight.
+They’re pre-prepared in bottles and easy to drink, so consuming them requires little to no effort.
 This is especially useful for seniors who may have a hard time cooking for themselves.

-Due to decreased appetites, many seniors who try to eat 3 large meals per day may have a hard time finishing everything on their plate.
-One potential solution for this is to instead eat 5-6 smaller meals and spread them out throughout the day.
+Many seniors who try to eat 3 large meals per day have a hard time finishing everything on their plate due to decreased appetites.
+One potential solution is for seniors to instead eat 5-6 smaller meals and spread them throughout the day.
 Seniors can still eat breakfast, lunch, and dinner at regular times, but the size of the meals can be decreased.
-Extra “mini-meals” or snacks can then be consumed between regular meal times so that there is a steady flow of energy and calories throughout the day.
+Extra “mini-meals” or snacks can then be consumed between regular meal times so seniors get a steady flow of energy and calories throughout the day.

-There are a variety of great, healthy options that seniors can choose for these “mini-meals”.
-Full-fat yogurt is calorie-dense and contains protein, and is soft and easy to eat for seniors with dental issues.
-As mentioned above, smoothies and meal replacement drinks are also great to drink between meals.
-Protein bars are also often high in calories and proteins, which makes them great for seniors.
+There are a variety of great, healthy options that seniors can choose for these “mini-meals.”
+Full-fat yogurt is calorie-dense, contains protein, and is soft and easy to eat for seniors with dental issues.
+As mentioned above, smoothies and meal replacement drinks are great to drink between meals.
+Protein bars are often high in calories and proteins, which makes them great for seniors.

 Working with doctors or dietitians should be the first step for any seniors who want to gain weight healthily.
-If seniors have trouble cooking, they can do some research or get help from family members to plan meals that are easy to make, or can be made in large batches and frozen for later.
-Ensuring meals are easy to chew and flavourful will make dishes edible for seniors and will also stimulate their appetite.
-With the help of health professionals as well as the tips outlined in this article, seniors can ensure they are able to achieve and maintain a healthy weight.
+If seniors have trouble cooking, they can do some research or get help from family members to plan meals that are easy to make or can be made in large batches and frozen for later.
+Ensuring meals are easy to chew and flavourful will make dishes edible for seniors and stimulate their appetite.
+With the help of health professionals and the tips outlined in this article, seniors can ensure they achieve and maintain a healthy weight.
 Maintaining good health as we age can be a challenge, but with the right resources and support older adults can live longer, healthier lives.
 To learn more about healthy eating, check out our guide on How to Maintain Proper Nutrition as an Older Adult or sign up for our newsletter to get wellness tips delivered right to your inbox.

 Never miss a post!